Insider Buying: Alexander & Baldwin Inc (NYSE:ALEX) CEO Buys 2,000 Shares of Stock

-Alexander & Baldwin Inc (NYSE:ALEX) CEO Christopher J. Benjamin bought 2,000 shares of the firm’s stock in a transaction on Friday, March 6th.
-The stock was purchased at an average cost of $16.95 per share, with a total value of $33,900.00.
-Following the completion of the acquisition, the chief executive officer now directly owns 873 shares of the company’s stock, valued at approximately $14,797.35.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Alexander & Baldwin Inc (NYSE:ALEX) CEO Christopher J. Benjamin acquired 2,000 shares of the company’s stock in a transaction dated Monday, March 9th.
+The shares were purchased at an average cost of $16.02 per share, with a total value of $32,040.00.
+Following the acquisition, the chief executive officer now owns 873 shares of the company’s stock, valued at approximately $13,985.46.
+The acquisition was disclosed in a filing with the SEC, which is accessible through this link.

-The firm also recently declared a quarterly dividend, which will be paid on Tuesday, March 24th.
-Stockholders of record on Monday, March 9th will be paid a $0.19 dividend.
-This represents a $0.76 annualized dividend and a dividend yield of 4.44%.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, March 24th.
+Stockholders of record on Monday, March 9th will be paid a dividend of $0.19 per share.
 The ex-dividend date of this dividend is Friday, March 6th.
+This represents a $0.76 annualized dividend and a dividend yield of 4.92%.

-Several hedge funds have recently bought and sold shares of ALEX.
-Norges Bank purchased a new position in shares of Alexander & Baldwin in the fourth quarter worth $21,270,000.
-Schroder Investment Management Group raised its holdings in shares of Alexander & Baldwin by 19,748.6% during the fourth quarter.
-Schroder Investment Management Group now owns 812,799 shares of the financial services provider’s stock valued at $17,036,000 after purchasing an additional 808,704 shares during the last quarter.
-Alliancebernstein L.P. raised its holdings in shares of Alexander & Baldwin by 69.1% during the fourth quarter.
-Alliancebernstein L.P. now owns 902,948 shares of the financial services provider’s stock valued at $18,926,000 after purchasing an additional 368,910 shares during the last quarter.
-Reinhart Partners Inc. raised its holdings in shares of Alexander & Baldwin by 83.2% during the fourth quarter.
-Reinhart Partners Inc. now owns 671,273 shares of the financial services provider’s stock valued at $14,070,000 after purchasing an additional 304,934 shares during the last quarter.
-Finally, Victory Capital Management Inc. raised its holdings in shares of Alexander & Baldwin by 30.8% during the fourth quarter.
-Victory Capital Management Inc. now owns 1,174,851 shares of the financial services provider’s stock valued at $25,682,000 after purchasing an additional 276,422 shares during the last quarter.
-Hedge funds and other institutional investors own 80.87% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in ALEX.
+Parallel Advisors LLC grew its stake in shares of Alexander & Baldwin by 117.7% during the third quarter.
+Parallel Advisors LLC now owns 1,043 shares of the financial services provider’s stock valued at $26,000 after purchasing an additional 564 shares during the last quarter.
+Point72 Hong Kong Ltd bought a new stake in shares of Alexander & Baldwin during the fourth quarter valued at approximately $34,000.
+Asset Management One Co.
+Ltd. grew its stake in shares of Alexander & Baldwin by 780.5% during the fourth quarter.
+Asset Management One Co.
+Ltd. now owns 3,302 shares of the financial services provider’s stock valued at $69,000 after purchasing an additional 2,927 shares during the last quarter.
+Oxford Asset Management LLP bought a new stake in shares of Alexander & Baldwin during the fourth quarter valued at approximately $215,000.
+Finally, Violich Capital Management Inc. bought a new stake in shares of Alexander & Baldwin during the fourth quarter valued at approximately $219,000.
+80.87% of the stock is currently owned by institutional investors and hedge funds.

-Several research analysts have issued reports on ALEX shares.
-Piper Sandler decreased their target price on shares of Alexander & Baldwin from $23.00 to $22.00 and set a “neutral” rating for the company in a report on Thursday, February 27th.
-ValuEngine upgraded shares of Alexander & Baldwin from a “hold” rating to a “buy” rating in a report on Tuesday, January 21st.
+Several analysts have recently weighed in on ALEX shares.
+ValuEngine raised shares of Alexander & Baldwin from a “hold” rating to a “buy” rating in a report on Tuesday, January 21st.
+Piper Sandler dropped their price objective on shares of Alexander & Baldwin from $23.00 to $22.00 and set a “neutral” rating for the company in a report on Thursday, February 27th.

 Alexander & Baldwin, Inc is Hawai`i's premier commercial real estate company and the state's foremost owner of grocery-anchored retail centers.
 A&B is a fully integrated real estate investment trust and owns, operates and manages approximately 3.5 million square feet of primarily retail and industrial space in Hawai`i, and is a major landowner in the state.